fekete0510/Louisville-Fire-Foundation/readme.md

 This is the main page for my project.

+Java Script can be found in the script folder in script.js

+CSS can be found in the css folder there are four different files there. smallscreen.css files has the majority of the css that is applied to the project .
-Java Script can be found in the script folder in script.js Media queries can be found in the css folder at the top of the largescreen.css and mediumscreen.css pages.
+Media queries can be found in the css folder at the top of the largescreen.css and mediumscreen.css files.
-The style.css page has normalize css that was used from github.
+The style.css page has a normalize css that was used from github.

 Cookie Consent Banner.
 The banner pops up at the bottom of the screen 2 seconds after arriving to the page.